 Conceptual Considerations Methodology Craftsmanship Integrative skills A New concepts are explored in original ways.
 Conceptual basis of project demonstrates clear grasp of complex issues (histories, social contexts, ecological issues).
 Project is fully developed and expresses a high level of investigative rigor.
 Analysis demonstrates rigor and highly developed understanding of scope.
 Sophisticated and attentive design decision-making apparent throughout process.
 Logical, confident and iterative procedure generates design outputs that can be described and evaluated in terms of the process.
 Clear connection between ideas and their investigation through careful manipulation of design representation and materials.
 Excellent craftsmanship displays thought and care.
 Clear demonstration of the importance of the artifact in design production.
 Attentiveness to the aesthetic of making.
 New and complex issues are successfully integrated.
 Seamless integration of depiction and depicted.
 Comprehensive marshaling and conjoining of the physical, the conceptual and the representational. В Complex issues are adequately integrated.
 Project is well-developed and design outcomes show understanding of issues.
 Process demonstrates adequate grasp of problems and issues.
 Clear use of iterative method.
 Source data employed throughout.
 Project process remains within the confines of the known.
 Good quality work, with moderate appeal.
 Engagement with materiality of representation needs further work.
 Outputs would improve with greater attentiveness to quality of craft.
 Design production shows real understanding of issues, problems, resources and process, but does not quite bring them all together in a unified articulation of design intent.
 C Project exhibits an inherent lack of conceptual engagement.
 The necessary components are gathered but are related and explored only superficially.
 Clear and effective process never fully developed.
 Tentative and ill-defined methodology.
 Tendency to change from approach to approach without fully investigating any one method, suggesting uncertainty with respect to iterative procedures.
 Crafted dimension of production distracts from design intent.
 Sloppy, ill-managed articulation of the artifact as an object.
 Ideas remain untransformed by the act of making.
 Project remains on the level of a collection of disparate ideas and forms, weakly integrated or developed, and only marginally related to the singularity of the site, situation or program.
-D Project is inadequately Inadequate development of project.
-Muddled Poor quality or negligible craftsmanship.
-No Little or no sense of the project as an interactive thinking about process.
-Little or no clear methodological procedure utilized.
-No connection between design output and design process.

-developed in all areas.
+Project is inadequately developed in all areas.
 Heavy reliance on found materials.
 Project shows little or no regulation by means of conceptual thinking.